Yuutari/kanji/README.md

-# kanji
+# kanji learning app
-smth for learning kanji
+smth for learning kanji. i still can't figure how can i name this. made by aitpay rasul